webperf/WAPA/README.md

 4. Create a new folder "node_modules" under the WAPA-master folder or the folder that you move the WAPA files into, and copy the first seven modules (cssom, esprima,htmlparser, jessiw, msexcel-builder, readdirp and underscore) that downloaded at step 3 into this new folder.
 Command "npm root" can show the path where these downloaded modules are stored.

-5. Create a new folder "node_modules" under WAPA-master\server folder, and copy the remaining four modules (express, temporary, unzip and wrench) that downloaded at step 3 into this new folder.
+5. Create a new folder "node_modules" under WAPA-master\server folder, and copy the remaining four modules (express, temporary, unzip and wrench) that downloaded at stthis new folder.

     There is 2 method to access WAPA:

 6. Using  command  "node YOU-WAPA-ROOT\server\app.js" to start the server of WAPA.
 YOU-WAPA-ROOT is the root directory of the WAPA files.